What We Do

 The Community Cup is a free multicultural community celebration of sports, citizenship and arts.
 It is a local partnership that brings together newcomer settlement agencies and community leaders, creating a welcoming environment and encouraging interaction with the newest members of our community.
 All teenagers, adults and their families are encouraged to participate in this event which highlights a soccer tournament and family friendly activities.

 Community Service Hours

-The Community Service Projects at The Windsor Women Working with Immigrant Women is an excellent opportunity for high school students who are interested in completing 40 hours of community service.
-Projects such as The Community Services Research Project, The Snow Shoveling Project, The Clothing and Food Drive Project and the Community Blood Clinic are few projects where students can complete their volunteered community hours, and connect with other youth through fun and meaningful activities.
+The Community Service Projects at The Windsor Women Working With Immigrant Women is an excellent opportunity for eligible high school students who are interested in completing hours of community service.
+Projects such as The Community Services Research Project, The Snow Shoveling Project, The Clothing and Food Drive Project and the Community Blood Clinic are a few projects where students can complete their volunteered community hours, and connect with other youth through fun and meaningful activities.